 On way to Byfield from Yeppoon is Cooberrie Park Wildlife Sanctuary, where you can encounter pythons, monkeys, koalas, kangaroos and baby crocodiles.
 Set on 10ha, it also has a swimming pool, bushwalks, barbecue areas and a cafe.

 Half an hour’s drive from Rockhampton is Queensland’s first commercial crocodile farm, Koorana.
 Originally stocked by capturing nuisance crocodiles that were endangering people, the farm now has more than 4000 of the prehistoric reptiles.

 Where to stay

 Stay at the Rockhampton Travelodge Hotel, as it has a dress circle address opposite the Fitzroy River.
 The hotel is within easy walking distance of the city’s main avenue, East Street.
 There’s also a gym, pool, barbecue, free wifi and free parking.
-NRMA members can also save on Car hire in Rockhampton with Thrifty with 15% off daily car hire rates and a free upgrade.
+NRMA members can also save on car hire in Rockhampton with SIXT with 15% off daily rental rates.

 Image credit: Tourism and Events Queensland